uniVocity/univocity-examples/src/test/resources/README_template.md

 Review the [entity-relationship diagram](./src/test/resources/examples/new_schema/diagram.png) again if you find this too confusing.
 We made it complex on purpose in order to demonstrate how far you can go with uniVocity.

-In this example, a `DatasetProducer` will process the descriptions in each FOOD_DES record and generate different datasets for different destination entities.
+In this example, a @@LINK(DatasetProducer) will process the descriptions in each FOOD_DES record and generate different datasets for different destination entities.

-A `DatasetProducer` is an abstract class that tells uniVocity what datasets it is able to generate from a data entity.
+A @@LINK(DatasetProducer) is an abstract class that tells uniVocity what datasets it is able to generate from a data entity.
 Entity mappings can be created using these datasets as the source.
-Once a mapping cycle is started, and the mapping that uses one of these datasets is executed, the `DatasetProducer` will produce the expected dataset.
+Once a mapping cycle is started, and the mapping that uses one of these datasets is executed, the @@LINK(DatasetProducer) will produce the expected dataset.

-In the mapping example (presented later on), we associate an instance of `FoodProcessor` to the *FOOD_DES* source entity. `FoodProcessor` will generate its datasets using data from fields *"Ndb_no"* and *"Long_Desc"*`:
+In the mapping example (presented later on), we associate an instance of @@LINK(FoodProcessor) to the *FOOD_DES* source entity. @@LINK(FoodProcessor) will generate its datasets using data from fields *"Ndb_no"* and *"Long_Desc"*`:

 @@INCLUDE_CLASS(/src/test/java/com/univocity/examples/FoodProcessor)

-In the FoodProcessor constructor, we declare the names of each dataset it produces.
+In the @@LINK(FoodProcessor) constructor, we declare the names of each dataset it produces.

-The `processStarted` method is invoked by uniVocity to prepare the dataset producer to process incoming rows.
+The `processStarted()` method is invoked by uniVocity to prepare the dataset producer to process incoming rows.

-After notifying the producer, uniVocity will start reading rows from the input entity, and invoke `processNext` for each one.
-The FoodProcessor splits the original food descriptions (in *"Long_Desc"*) into a food name and its states.
+After notifying the producer, uniVocity will start reading rows from the input entity, and invoke `processNext()` for each one.
+The @@LINK(FoodProcessor) splits the original food descriptions (in *"Long_Desc"*) into a food name and its states.
 The original food code (in *"Ndb_no"*) is also associated to each food name and state.

 After all rows were processed, uniVocity will invoke the `getDataset` method to execute its mappings.
-In the case of our `FoodProcessor`, the datasets will contain:
+In the case of our @@LINK(FoodProcessor), the datasets will contain:

  * food_names = a set of all unique food names
  * food_name_details = a list containing the food name associated to the original value of *"Ndb_no"*